About the Coronavirus Pandemic (Updated July 31, 2020)

 As social interactions resume, considerate and responsible individuals should maintain practical, yet sensible, social distancing actions as part of the new "normal."
 This requirement will likely remain for many months.

 In the meantime, until we resume in-person social events, we continue to host virtual activities and video conferencing to exchange Tesla and club-related information.
-We have had two virtual events.
-The first was a Virtual Meetup to view images of a Model Y and to discuss the owner's initial impressions.
-Our second was a Virtual Presentation by Tesla discussing their Energy Products.
-Both events were great successes.
-We hope to conduct a series of virtual activities.
+We have had a number of virtual events.

 I remain in communication with Tesla Corporate and local Tesla leaders.
 We plan to continue to work with Tesla to host additional Virtual events in the future.
 Stay tuned for details.